How to get rid of fleas and stop them biting your cat.

 Bathing your cat

-Bathing your cat with ordinary cat shampoo (not medicated) can be an effective way of controlling fleas particularly if the bath lasts for a few minutes and is long enough to drown the fleas.
+Bathing your cat with ordinary cat shampoo (not medicated) or with pure soap with no scent or colour, can be an effective way of controlling fleas particularly if the bath lasts for a few minutes and is long enough to drown the fleas.
 It helps to have a helper looking out for fleas which will crawl to the cat's head.
 If your cat has short hair it might be possible to use a flea comb.
-I've not found them to be much good but maybe to get fleas off a cat's head they would work.
+I've not found them to be much good over the full body but to get fleas off a cat's head they would work.

 Use a mild shampoo designed for cats.